 That has piled political pressure on President Barack Obama, whose popularity fell as the jobless rate rose to a 26-year high.

-(Reporting by Emily Kaiser, Editing by Andrea Ricci)
+(Reporting by Emily Kaiser, Additional reporting by Ellen Freilich in New York, Editing by Andrea Ricci.)